cgiachalis/aaR-pub/aaR_tvs.md

 Analytics
 ---------

-`analytics()` returns a number of diagnositic graphs to evaluate the target volatility strategy.
+`analytics()` returns a number of diagnostic graphs in order to evaluate the target volatility strategy.

 ``` r
 an.vis <- analytics(x = res)